Security For Bikes

 Note: The Squire NW4 ultimate security cylinder is not available keyed-alike.
 If you need the extreme level of security provided by the NW4 cylinder, you probably don't want more than one lock on the same key!

-The Squire SS50P5 locks are not available keyed-alike and they also use a different type of key that cannot be used with the SS50CS/SS50S locks or with the larger locks (such as the SS65CS).
+The Squire SS50P5 and Matterhorn Mini locks are not available keyed-alike and they also use a different type of key that cannot be used with the SS50CS/SS50S locks or with the larger locks (such as the SS65CS).

 An alternative to keyed-alike locks can be using recodable combination locks.
 A recodable lock means you can set your own combination and change it as required.
 More information here.